MysteryPancake/Houdini-Fun/NDC.md

 ## Frustrum plane

+The VEX equivalent of Camera Plane qL.

-1. Same as above, except add a grid instead.
+1. Same as above, but add a grid instead.
 The X and Y coordinates range from 0 to 1.

 |<img src="./images/ndc/ndcgrid.png" height="300">|<img src="./images/ndc/ndcplane.png" height="300">|